B1rtek/CelesteInputDisplay/README.md

 # CelesteInputDisplay

 Displays what keys you're pressing in the game, simple as that.
 Just download the latest release and play.
 Oh, it's only for Windows, sorry.
+You can drag it around with your mouse, to close it simply press escape (while focused).

 # Building